-6.12.1 Automatic Adjustment
+6.11.1 Automatic Adjustment

 Perform this adjustment only if highly accurate adjustment is required to reduce torque ripple.
+You can specify the axis or axes to automatically adjust.
 It is normally not necessary to adjust this offset.

 Execute the automatic offset adjustment if the torque ripple is too large when compared with other SERVOPACKs.